 Doorgaan met het lezen van “Turn your Raspberry Pi into a Personal Assistant using Cortana”

 The Azure IoTHub does not accept anonymous telemetry.
-Telemetry has to be presented by devices which are enabled.
+Telemetry has to be presented by devices that are enabled.
 So you need to have a list of all your devices.
 You have to manage it.

 In this post, we start diving into registering a single device and we will end updating multiple devices in bulk.